 - How to choose or change plans

 - Our plan, including:

-- Financial information
+- financial information

-- How the plan has been rated by plan members
+- how the plan has been rated by plan members

-- The number of appeals made by members
+- the number of appeals made by members

-- How to leave the plan - Our network providers and our network pharmacies, including: - How to choose or change primary care providers - Qualifications of our network providers and pharmacies - How we pay providers in our network - For a list of providers and pharmacies in the plan's network, refer to the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website listed at the bottom of the page. - Covered services and drugs and about rules you must follow, including: - Services and drugs covered by the plan - Limits to your coverage and drugs - Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it, including asking us to: - Put in writing why something is not covered - Change a decision we made - Pay for a bill you got
+- how to leave the plan

+- Our network providers and our network pharmacies, including:

+- how to choose or change primary care providers

+- qualifications of our network providers and pharmacies

+- how we pay providers in our network

+- for a list of providers and pharmacies in the plan's network, refer to the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services or visit our website listed at the bottom of the page.

+- Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and rules you must follow, including:

+- services and drugs covered by the plan

+- limits to your coverage and drugs

+- rules you must follow to get covered services and drugs

+- Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to:

+- put in writing why something is not covered

+- change a decision we made

+- pay for a bill you got